andtorg/cbf/README.md

 ##### Ctools-downloader

-A shell script that downloads stable components from a [jenkins](http://ci.analytical-labs.com) server and create a local filesystem repository for future deployment.
+A shell script that downloads stable components from the Internet and create a local filesystem repository for future deployment.

+At prompt, launch 	./ctools-downloader.sh to see the options for downloading.

+##### Ctools-installer

 ####Deprecated - to be amended